-Linda Conlon is responsible for managing the International Centre for Life, a £90m science village in the heart of Newcastle upon Tyne in North East England.
-It brings together a University medical research institute, two National Health Service clinics, biotechnology businesses, science engagement and education, and ethics on a single site, all with the aim of promoting advancement of science.
-This unique project has fostered inter-disciplinary collaboration among the 550-strong workforce, achieving some spectacular results, e.g. the world's first cloned human embryo was created at the Centre.
+Linda Conlon is responsible for managing the International Centre for Life, a £90m science village in the heart of Newcastle.
+It brings together a University medical research institute, two National Health Service clinics, biotechnology businesses, a popular science centre and education facilities on a single site, all with the aim of enriching lives through science.
+This unique project has fostered inter-disciplinary collaboration among the 600-strong workforce, achieving some spectacular results – e.g. the world’s first cloned human embryo was created at Life.

 My reason for wishing to join the board of ASDC is quite simple: I want to see science centres get the recognition and support they deserve.

 Some progress has been made towards achieving this but much, much more needs to be done.
 I was involved in this quest some years ago and feel the time is right, after a period of absence from the board, to seek election and work with colleagues to keep climbing the mountain!